twentyfortysix/uccnc_screenset_2046/README.md

-The 3D colors and Gcode colors are not part of the screenset, it is part of the profile *.pro You can either use my profiles you find as a part of this repository C:\UCCNC\Profiles\Stepcraft_2046.pro or you can just substitute the Appeareance part in your pofile Profiles/*.pro be following code
+The 3D colors and Gcode colors are not part of the screenset, it is part of the profile *.pro You can either use my profiles you find as a part of this repository C:\UCCNC\Profiles\Stepcraft_2046.pro or you can just substitute the Appeareance part in your pofile Profiles/*.pro by the following code

 ```